 Should the patient consume alcohol, after administration of Naltrexone, the effects will still be felt, and they will be unable to manage tasks that require a sober mind.
 Therefore, the patient using this drug should desist from alcohol use.
-Additionally, there should be regular blood tests in order to monitor the liver function prior to administration of Naltrexone and during the treatment.
+Additionally, there should be regular blood tests to monitor the liver function before administration of Naltrexone and during the treatment.

 The effectiveness of Naltrexone as an addiction treatment

 It is essential to note that Naltrexone may not work for everybody.
-Therefore, it is essential to consult a drug counsellor or a doctor to find the best way forward.
+Therefore, it is vital to consult a drug counsellor or a doctor to find the best way forward.

-In order for this treatment to work, it is necessary to integrate it into a treatment program that includes alternative therapy, counselling, and a positive peer support group.
-There are studies that downplay the effectiveness of Naltrexone as an addiction treatment drug.
+For this treatment to work, it is necessary to integrate it into a treatment program that includes alternative therapy, counselling, and a positive peer support group.
+Some studies downplay the effectiveness of Naltrexone as an addiction treatment drug.
 According to these studies, most people who use Naltrexone as a treatment for hard drugs such as heroin usually end up back to the substance that they previously abused.

-Naltrexone is effective in the prevention of relapse when used to treat a heavy drinking problem and is effective in helping wean an individual from a drinking habit to maintain a sober lifestyle.
+Naltrexone is useful in the prevention of relapse when used to treat a substantial drinking problem.
+It is effective in helping wean an individual from a drinking habit to maintain a sober lifestyle.